DavidVincent1/GABA_puff_simulation_summer_2024/README.md

 ## mod_files folder
 The folder contains mod files essential to the model.
 See 'fichiers_mod.pdf' for more details on the way these files work.
 See 'Equation_description.pdf' for details on the mathematical equations.
+Both files are in the 'documentation' folder.

 ## The other scripts